-- Project location and property owner - Project Owner (if different than property owner) - Installer name & contact information (May select unknown if not yet known) - Name of Utility for which the system is interconnected - Project Type (Residential, Non-residential, Government, Non-Profit, Community Solar) - Financing Structure (Customer-owned, lease, or PPA) (Not asked for community solar) - Number of graduates of job training programs the developer intends to work on the project (optional question) - Technical Project Information - o Ground or Roof Mount? - Number of tracking axes (fixed tilt or tracking?) - Array information (# modules, module power rating, tilt, & azimuth) for each array - Inverter size in continuous AC output which must be equal to or less than nameplate capacity - System size in DC and AC will be calculated by the portal from the information provided above.
+- Project location and property owner - Project Owner (if different than property owner) - Installer name & contact information (May select unknown if not yet known) - Name of Utility for which the system is interconnected - Project Type (Residential, Non-residential, Government, Non-Profit, Community Solar) - Financing Structure (Customer-owned, lease, or PPA) (Not asked for community solar) - Number of graduates of job training programs the developer intends to work on the project (optional question)

-- PV Watts (or similar tool) estimate of REC production during 15 year term (auto-calculated by the portal if using PV Watts) - For Community Solar only - o (for purposes of preference in lottery selection) Does the project commit to obtaining 50% small-subscribers?
+- Technical Project Information - Ground or Roof Mount - Number of tracking axes (fixed tilt, 1-axis tracking, 1-axis backtracking, or 2-axis tracking) - Array information (# modules, module power rating, tilt, & azimuth) for each array - Inverter size in continuous AC output which must be equal to or less than nameplate capacity - Inverter efficiency - System size in DC and AC will be calculated by the portal from the information provided above. - PV Watts (or similar tool) estimate of REC production during 15 year term (auto-calculated by the portal if using PV Watts) - For Community Solar only - (for purposes of preference in lottery selection) Does the project commit to obtaining 50% small-subscribers?
 Note: This is only for the purposes of any potential initial lottery.
-Community Solar projects will receive adders for small subscriber subscription levels as described in Section 1 regardless of selection made here, and thus may still receive an adder for small subscriber subscription levels above 50% despite an initial commitment of only 50%. - Describe the proposed subscription model.
-Applicants may enter their proposed model, or enter "unknown" if the model is not yet known. - o Describe the expected mix of residential and non-residential subscribers. - o If the project is in a municipal utility or electric cooperative territory, demonstrate the municipal utility or electric cooperative offers net metering bill credit for community solar projects substantially similar to that offered under Section 16-107.5(I) of the Public Utilities Act as well as purchase of any unsubscribed energy under Public Utilities Regulatory Policies Act of 1978. - Required Uploads - For DG Projects - A disclosure form must have been completed and signed through the application portal.
-This can be done prior to the Part I application and will not require a separate upload. - For all Projects - Shading Study - Proof of site control - Plot diagram or site map for ground mounted systems - Additional uploads for systems over 25 kW - Signed Interconnection Agreement - Approved Vendors must attest that they have obtained all non-ministerial permits that, according to the commercially reasonable investigation of the Approved Vendor, are necessary to the project at the time of application to the Adjustable Block program.
-The Approved Vendor must list all such permits, along with the name, phone, and email of a contact person at the issuing authority.
-The Program Administrator will verify a random selection of permits and reserves the right to verify any permits that it deems require further investigation. - Requirements for systems already energized prior to application - GATS or M-RETS unit ID - Uploading of - Certificate of Completion of Interconnection - Net metering application approval letter (if applicable)
+Community Solar projects will receive adders for small subscriber subscription levels as described in Section 1 regardless of selection made here, and thus may still receive an adder for small subscriber subscription levels above 50% despite an initial commitment of only 50%. - Describe the proposed subscription model (e.g., typical length and structure of contract, economic terms, marketing channels, etc.).
+Applicants may enter their proposed model, or enter "unknown" if the model is not yet known. - Describe the expected mix of residential and non-residential subscribers. - If the project is in a municipal utility or electric cooperative territory, demonstrate the municipal utility or electric cooperative offers net metering bill credits for community solar projects substantially similar to that offered under Section 16-107.5(/) of the Public Utilities Act as well as purchase of any unsubscribed energy under the Public Utilities Regulatory Policies Act of 1978. - Required Uploads - For DG Projects - A disclosure form must have been completed and signed through the application portal.
+This can be done prior to the Part I application and will not require a separate upload. - For all Projects